kartoza/geocontext/README-docker.md

 * **development**: Configure your development environment in core.settings.dev_docker -
   this DJANGO_SETTINGS_MODULE is used when running in production mode.
 Please see README-dev.md for more information on setting up a developer environment.

-**Note:** We really recommend that you use docker 1.8 or greatr so that you can take advantage of the exec command as well as other newer features.

 ## Build your docker images and run them